onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Gamifying this video itself
 Minimum viable status

+some ICOs gathered hundreds of millions - now compare them to this - how much does this deserve?
+Only 1 way to find out - generate demand.
+Subscribe.
+Participate in the global counter.
+Iliya's company is valued at 32B with not product (I'm not hating) - I'm just saying that I think this deserves at least such a valuation from the start as well.
+We'll apply the principles of the tool we want to build in building it in terms of resource allocation - we will dogfeed it in the most efficient way humanly possible.
+A minimum viable system (MVS) is literally one which can sustain and reproduce itself.
+And this is modest actually - 32B val is single digit billions of capital - how much does meta earn and spend per year for the worldwide spiritual and mental retardation? what I'm proposing is way bigger than the 7 biggest companies combined - it is bigger than the G7 or the G20 - I'm talking about a new world order - george bush clip - As a service - a service to which you get to serve

+Give till it hurts

+This will not completely replace money and markets - they’re a pretty ingenious self-organizing mechanism - but it will subjugate, transform, and align them

+We are the ESG - we will index you - ESG rating
+We will rate everything - I repeat - everything

+How do we not completely destroy the innate curiosity and agency in kids - how do we end this mass lobotomization - it makes me sick - games are their only outlet and its a meaningless shadow career

+The limits of my models are the limits of my thinking

 When mentioning the call to action at the end add a 100-200ms short flash of the photo of the American president saying “I want you!”

 Has all of this been figured out?
 No!
 But you get to participate and shape and debug and improve the system from within itself - help me steer the ship.
 Help me step away as early as possible